wgroeneveld/brainbaking/content/post/a-decade-in-the-industry.md

 #### 5. Ignore Ego's

-Working with others can be very tiresome at moments, especially if someone sees his or hers work as a _career_ opportunity.
+Working with others can be very tiresome at moments, especially if someone sees his or hers work only as yet another _career_ opportunity.
 Boring chit chat about ladder climbing, money and company cars make your sandwiches hard to digest during noon.
 Some people are simply too stubborn.
 I love an emphatic approach but my daily limited willpower resources are drained very quickly if people like these ruin the peace.
 Whatever you do, **do not go into their advances**.
 Ignore ego's.

 > It's a trap! - Admiral Ackbar

 Try to protect yourself from these leeches by promptly blocking their train of thought, changing the subject or simply moving away.
 I've come across more than a few of these, it's very sad to see the software engineering field being riddled with cowboys, money makers and assholes.
 I suppose you'll encounter these in any field.
 The best piece of advice is to try and surround yourself with people who are brighter than you, people who also **value the same things as you do**.
 Not everyone can be changed that easily, sometimes it's not worth your effort.
 Oh, and delete your Linkedin account.

 #### 6. Sometimes, Grass Is Greener